pingcap/tidb/docs/design/2022-11-25-global-resource-control.md

 $$P_i = \max(P{i-1} + w, V_t)$$
 $P_{i-1}$ is the accumulated weight of executed tasks.
 Vt is the minimum priority of all non-empty queues, it is used when queue i is empty.
 `w` is a number that represents the resource consumed by this task.
-It's easy to prove that by using the mclock algorithm, we can ensure a resource group can obtain its share of resources with reasonable latency.
+It's easy to prove that by using the mclock algorithm, we can ensure a resource group to obtain its share of resources with reasonable latency.
 **Implement**
 Because the standard mclock algorithm needs a FIFO queue for each resource group and a global priority queue to sort between these queues, it is not easy to implement a high-performance scheduler with the similar performance of yatp. we make a few changes to the algorithm to make it easy for our usage and better performance.